HomeBlog › Autocross vs Track Day

 Track days are frequently out-of-state destination events at circuits you specifically want to drive.
 VIR from the Mid-Atlantic: $180 in travel + $210 hotel.
 Watkins Glen: $220 travel + $240 hotel.
 Mid-Ohio: $250 travel + $180 hotel.

-Our season travel total across 6 track events: $970 travel + $630 hotels = $1,600.
-For autocross: $40.
+Travel across the 6 example track events: $930 travel + $630 hotels = $1,560.
+Autocross added just $40 in travel — no hotel.
 The logistics gap dwarfs all other differences.

 What Each Format Teaches You